-The government has admitted that most popular EU destinations no longer recognise the British disability blue badge.
+The UK government has admitted that most popular EU destinations no longer recognise the British disability blue badge.
 There are over 2 million blue badge holders in Britain.

 A Department for Transport spokesperson commented on the issue and explained: “It has always been the case that disabled drivers should check the local rules in the country they are travelling in before using a disabled parking card abroad.